NeogitOrg/neogit/README.md

 local neogit = require("neogit")

 neogit.setup {
-  -- Hides the hints at the top of the status buffer disable_hint = false,
+  -- Shows the hints at the top of the status buffer enable_hint = true,
-  -- Disables changing the buffer highlights based on where the cursor is. disable_context_highlighting = false,
+  -- Enable changing the buffer highlights based on where the cursor is. enable_context_highlighting = true,
-  -- Disables signs for sections/items/hunks
+  -- Shows signs for sections/items/hunks
-  disable_signs = false,
+  enable_signs = true,
-  -- Changes what mode the Commit Editor starts in. `true` will leave nvim in normal mode, `false` will change nvim to -- insert mode, and `"auto"` will change nvim to insert mode IF the commit message is empty, otherwise leaving it in -- normal mode. disable_insert_on_commit = "auto",
+  -- Changes what mode the Commit Editor starts in. `false` will leave nvim in normal mode, `true` will change nvim to -- insert mode, and `"auto"` will change nvim to insert mode IF the commit message is empty, otherwise leaving it in -- normal mode. enable_insert_on_commit = "auto",
   -- When enabled, will watch the `.git/` directory for changes and refresh the status buffer in response to filesystem -- events. filewatcher = {